opensearch-project/opensearch-ruby/api_generator/USER_GUIDE.md

 ---

 ### Usage
-This generator should be run everytime the OpenSearch API Specification is updated to propagate the changes to the Ruby client.
+This generator should be run everytime the OpenSearch API specification is updated to propagate the changes to the Ruby client.
 For now, this must be done manually:
 - Create a new branch from `main`
 - Download the latest OpenSearch API Specification from [The API Spec Repo](https://github.com/opensearch-project/opensearch-api-specification/blob/main/OpenSearch.openapi.json)
-- Run the generator with the API Spec downloaded previously (see below)
+- Run the generator with the API spec downloaded previously (see below)
 - Run Rubocop with `-a` flag to remove redundant spacing from the generated code `rubocop -a`
 - Commit and create a PR to merge the updated API actions into `main`.